 So, extensive articles – written for people, not search engines! – might have some advantages over short posts.
 But while you’re writing posts with a high word count, it is even more important to keep the quality of the text at a high level.
 But what does that mean?
 Good quality texts are readable, well structured, and contain original content.

-Writing high-quality content is hard.
+Writing high-quality content for your site or online store is hard.
 Especially when your goal is to write articles with a high word count in order to make your organic traffic grow.
 If you’re a skilled writer, you can write very lengthy posts of over 1000 words.
 If you’re less experienced, we’d advise you to aim for around 700-800 words.
 In any case: make sure you keep the following aspects in mind:

 Write readable texts